FrederikTobner/JANUS/book/src/chapter-03-boot-process/boot-assembly-64bit.md

 > **TODO: Hand-drawn illustration idea**
 > Draw the CPU as a character going through a transformation sequence like a video game power-up.
 Panel 1: "32-bit CPU" looking small and limited.
 Panel 2: runnung into a "PAE mushroom" and "EFER star".
 Panel 3: Powered up"

-> **Aside: System V AMD64 ABI**
+> **New to the System V AMD64 ABI?**
 >
-> ABI stands for Application Binary Interface—the rules for how functions are called at the assembly level.
-It ensures that code that follows the ABI conventions can also be used under different architectures that implement the same ABI.
+> ABI stands for Application Binary Interface.
+> It defines the rules for how functions are called at the assembly level and ensures that code that follows the ABI conventions can also be used under different architectures that implement the same ABI.
-The System V AMD64 ABI (used by Linux, BSD, and most Unix-like systems) specifies:
+> The System V AMD64 ABI (used by Linux, BSD, and most Unix-like systems) specifies the first six integer or pointer arguments are passed in registers, and the return value is also passed in a register.
+Additionally it defines that the stack must be 16-byte aligned before a call instruction.
+Lastly, it specifies which registers are caller-saved and which are callee-saved.
->
-> - **First 6 integer arguments** go in registers: RDI, RSI, RDX, RCX, R8, R9
-> - **Return value** goes in RAX
-> - **Stack must be 16-byte aligned** before a call instruction
-> - **Certain registers are callee-saved** (RBX, RBP, R12-R15)
 >
 > So when we call `kernel_main(uint32_t magic, void *info)`, the magic number goes in RDI and the info pointer goes in RSI.

 Now lets validate that out boot assembly transition to 64-bit mode works properly.

 > TODO: Test registers and show variables

 Now rebuild and test: